 When prospective English teachers consider a TEFL certification, a common query is the adequacy of a 120-hour TEFL certificate for classroom or online teaching.
 While the duration might initially seem limited, it is important to note that a 120-hour TEFL certificate is the standard benchmark set by the majority of ESL employers worldwide.
 Alongside the core training, some institutions might emphasize classroom experience.
 Recognizing this need, several TEFL programs offer courses inclusive of classroom-based hours, catering to those job requirements and ensuring teachers are both qualified and experienced.

 Table of Contents

-- Instruction is offered by a competent instructor with substantial teaching and training experience and a university degree in TESOL (Teaching English to Speakers of Other Languages) or linguistics.
+- It should be delivered by a qualified educator with extensive teaching and training experience, preferably holding a university degree in TESOL or linguistics.